Why we evaluate our work:

 How we evaluate our work:

-We use four evaluation tools to assess our grantmaking impact.
+We use three evaluation tools to assess our grantmaking impact.

 Working with grantees, RSCF has developed qualitative and quantitative assessment tools that include: